 Make this for better paleo mornings How badly do I wish we could clink spoons to “cheers” right now?
 Way too badly.

-- Add nuts, seeds, and coconut flakes and stir to combine.
+- Add seeds and coconut flakes to food processor.
 Process until the texture of a cereal like Grape Nuts or as desired.

 - Keep in an airtight container at room temperature for up to about 4 weeks.
 Serve with alt milk, a little maple syrup, and fresh fruit, if desired.
 Serve hot or cold.

 Number of total servings shown is approximate.
 Actual number of servings will depend on your preferred portion sizes.

 Nutritional values shown are general guidelines and reflect information for 1 serving using the ingredients listed, not including any optional ingredients.
 Actual macros may vary slightly depending on specific brands and types of ingredients used.

 To determine the weight of one serving, prepare the recipe as instructed.
 Weigh the finished recipe, then divide the weight of the finished recipe (not including the weight of the container the food is in) by the desired number of servings.
 Result will be the weight of one serving.